 1. Debts, Taxes, And Distribution

-One of the first steps in the probate process is to settle any outstanding debts and taxes owed by the estate.
+One of the first steps a probate lawyer oversees is to settle any outstanding debts and taxes owed by the estate.
 This is crucial before distributing the assets to the beneficiaries.
 The executor is responsible for notifying creditors and ensuring that legitimate claims are settled from the estate’s funds.
 Only after these financial obligations are met can the executor distribute the remaining assets amongst the heirs.

 2. State Law And Intestacy

-State laws significantly impact the probate process, especially when a person dies intestate.
+State laws significantly impact the probate process, especially when a person dies without a will, which is called dying intestate.
 Without a will, an estate is distributed according to the state’s specific intestacy laws, which may not always align with the decedent’s preferences.

 3. Special Considerations